hackercouch/hackercouch/add.md

 ---
-title: How to add your couch
+title: How to manage your couch
 layout: page
 ---

+### Add your couch

 1. Fork [this repo][fork]
 2. Create a file in the `_couches` directory called NICK.md.
 Use the basic template provided below
 3. Commit
 4. File a Pull Request

+### Marking unavailability

+When you are unavailable, just delete your NICK.md and send a new Pull Request.
+Later, you can `git revert` to make yourself available again.

 ### Template